NMcst/Network-Design/README.md

 ## Project Overview
-In this project I colaborated with a team of 4 and developed a network topology in Cisco Packet Tracer.
+In this project I collaborated with a team of 4 and developed a network topology in Cisco Packet Tracer.

 ## Topology
 The topology that we came up with was a hybrid topology.
 It is a network structure that combines two or more different types of topology.
 In our case it is a combination of series of star topologies with an incorporation of a bus topology.